 - Personal delivery to the tenant.

-- Attaching a copy on the main entry door of the rental property.
+- Attaching a copy on the main entry door of the residential rental.

 - Hand delivery to a member of the household who is at least 16 years old.